1. Data Controller

 - We will use the information collected to monitor traffic, helping us to measure the effectiveness of our website and to plan new developments.
 This data is processed anonymously.

 - We will only use the personal data which you supply for those purposes described at the point of collection or for those purposes which are legally permitted.
-We may use this information to contact you, at a later data, with details of news and events relevant to your original request, providing we have your consent.
-If you choose not to give consent, we will only use your personal information to respond to your enquiry.
+We will only use your personal information to respond to your enquiry.

 - We will also analyse how you interact with this website, such as the pages you visit and what elements you interact with.
 This may then be used to provide you with personalised content to enhance your user experience and help us to improve the website.
 Non-personal information such as your IP address will be used to determine your general location, to provide personalised information.

-- We will only disclose your personal information to third parties (ie. people or organisations outside Northumbria University) in ways which are permitted by this Statement or when required by law, for example to comply with a Court Order.
+- We will only disclose your personal information to third parties (ie. people or organisations not involved with Nature’s Raincoats) in ways which are permitted by this Statement or when required by law, for example to comply with a Court Order.

 This website uses ‘cookies’, which are small text files placed on your computer when you visit the site which help us understand how you use our websites.
 Some of our cookies remain on your computer after you leave the website, while others are deleted automatically when you close your browser, and others expire after a given time.
 The following table provides a list of the cookies used on our website along with information about for how long they will remain active.
 Please note that we do not control the dissemination of information from third-party cookies, and you should check with the relevant third-party website for relevant information.